appsmithorg/appsmith-docs/website/docs/build-apps/how-to-guides/insert-data-using-table.md

-# Insert data using Table Inline Editing
+# Insert data using Table

 To dynamically add new rows to the table, follow these steps: